- Catching fireflies is an important part of summer.

 The certification is given through the National Wildlife Federation.
 To earn it, your yard must meet the following criteria:

 Food sources for animals.
 This can include nuts, seeds, berries, fruits, and native plants and flowers that attract insects and other animals.
+Check out this excellent resource from the Wildflower center for recommendations on what kind of native plants to plant in your state.

 Water sources.
 A water source can be as big as a pond or stream, or as small as a birdbath or a small depression filled with water.
 For fireflies, this is especially important; fireflies thrive around water and moist areas.